 Self-efficacy refers to a person's belief in their ability to achieve different outcomes according to their actions.
 The concept of self-efficacy was pioneered and popularized by psychologist Albert Bandura.

 Self-efficacy can have a significant impact on an individual's goals, desires, actions, and accomplishments.
-People with high levels of self-efficacy believe that they are able to achieve what they set out to do, and this can often dramatically affect their actions.
-People with low self-efficacy, on the other hand, often believe that their actions don't matter, and that no matter what they do they won't be able to achieve their goals.
+People with high levels of self-efficacy believe that they can consistently achieve their goals, and this can often dramatically affect their actions.
+People with low self-efficacy, on the other hand, often believe that their actions don't matter and that no matter what they do, they won't be able to achieve their goals.

 How Does Self-Efficacy Develop?

 Self-efficacy develops during childhood and continues to grow and change throughout life.
 It is influenced by a variety of factors, including both personal and interpersonal circumstances.
-One of the most important factors in developing self-efficacy is to master activities, whether as simple as tying your shoes or as complicated as a thesis paper.
-Mastery of skills increases self-efficacy and encourages people to see themselves as competent and able to achieve their goals.
-In addition, repeated mastery of tasks and activities reassures people that they are able to succeed in what they set out to do.
+One of the most important factors in developing self-efficacy is mastering skills.
+Whether it’s simple or complicated, the mastery of skills increases self-efficacy and encourages people to view themselves as competent to achieve their goals.

-Self-efficacy can also develop through social modeling, where people see others accomplishing similar tasks.
-Social modeling encourages individuals who identify with their peers to believe that they could accomplish similar activities.
-If others fail to accomplish the tasks that they set out to do, however, this can decrease self-efficacy.
+Self-efficacy can also develop through social modeling.
+When people see others accomplishing similar tasks, social modeling encourages individuals who identify with their peers to believe that they could accomplish similar activities and improve self-efficacy.
+However, failure by one’s peers to accomplish the tasks may decrease one’s self-efficacy.

 Effects of Self-Efficacy

-Self-efficacy can have a significant effect on nearly every aspect of human life, from work, to school, to personal relationships.
+Self-efficacy can have a significant effect on nearly every aspect of human life, including work, relationships, school, and more.
 One of the ways in which self-efficacy influences behavior is in goal setting.
-Individuals with high self-efficacy tend to set ambitious goals for themselves, and are more likely to follow through with the things they set out to do.
+Individuals with high self-efficacy tend to set ambitious goals and are more likely to follow through with the things they set out to do.
 In contrast, those with low self-efficacy often shy away from difficult challenges and are easily discouraged.

-Self-efficacy also helps people deal with uncertainty and setbacks when completing projects and goals.
-While those with low self-efficacy are often overwhelmed by rejection and obstacles, those with high self-efficacy can bounce back from setbacks and go on to achieve their goals.
-They're also able to better motivate themselves to achieve goals despite obstacle getting in the way.
-Low self-efficacy can result in and be exacerbated by depression and anxiety.
-Those with low self-efficacy often respond poorly to stressful situations, and easily give up or are disappointed.
+Self-efficacy also affects people’s ability to cope with uncertainty and setbacks when completing projects and goals.
+While those with low self-efficacy are often overwhelmed by rejection and obstacles, sometimes resulting in the development of depression or anxiety.
+Those with high self-efficacy can recover from setbacks and go on to achieve their goals.
+They're also able to better motivate themselves to achieve goals despite obstacles.

-Self-efficacy also has a significant impact when it comes to health.
-Those with high self-efficacy are more likely to believe that they can achieve their health related goals.
+Self-efficacy also has a significant impact on physical health.
+Those with high self-efficacy are more likely to believe that they can achieve their health-related goals.
 Especially when it comes to difficult health-related tasks like losing weight, quitting smoking, or overcoming addiction, self-efficacy can be key to enacting positive change.